Ever wonder why you see so many gray boxes for companies on some people’s LinkedIn pages? Do you wonder why the LinkedIn company logo does not appear?

 People have LinkedIn Profiles.
 Companies have company pages.
 The connection between the two happens when you work for the company.
 The logo appears when the company you work for has a company page.

 Even small businesses can have a company page, I have one.
 You can find it here.
-I’ve also helped multiple clients set up their own consulting or small business LinkedIn pages and coaching them on how to develop content to promote their businesses.
-For a limited time, if you own a small business and need my help, I will include small business page set up with the Design Resumes Enhance LinkedIn package.
+I’ve also helped multiple clients set up their own consulting or small business LinkedIn pages and coached them on how to develop content to promote their businesses.
+F

 What to do if the LinkedIn company logo does not appear